nayakmanyaa/DevTinder/Structure.md

 - Create PasswordHash using bcrypt.hash & save the user is excrypted password
 - create login API
 - Compare passwords and throw errors if email or password is invalid

+- install cookie-parser
+- just send a dummy cookie to user
+- create GET /profile API and check if you get the cookie back
+- install jsonwebtoken
+- In Login API, after email and password validation, create a JWT token and send it to user in cookie
+- read the cookies inside your profile API and find the logged in user